AnirbanMadhu/cancer-awareness-site/README.md

 The contact form uses Nodemailer to send emails.
 To get it working:

-1. Create a `.env.local` file in the root directory
+1. Create a `.env` file in the root directory
 2. Copy the variables from `.env.example`
 3. Add your SMTP credentials (Gmail, Outlook, etc.)